 Your credit score is a measure of your financial health.
-Lenders, such as credit card companies and banks, and companies like mobile phone providers, consult the information held by credit reference agencies to check whether you're a reliable user of credit who will pay bills and repay loans.
+It’s a simple check used by lenders, such as credit card companies and banks, plus companies like mobile phone providers.
+They use the information held by credit reference agencies to check whether you're a reliable user of credit who will pay bills and repay loans.

 It's a good idea to request a copy of your credit report from one of the credit reference agencies in the UK.
-Finding your credit report is free and will help you spot any mistakes in your credit history, which may count against you.
+Finding your credit report is free and will help you spot any mistakes in your credit history.
+Any such errors may count against you.

 If you have a low or bad credit score it can be difficult to start improving your credit rating again.
 In this guide, we explain how you can build your credit rating without taking out a credit card.

-If you have had to make a payment holiday during the coronavirus and you have officially organised this with your bank, mortgage provider, credit card company or other financial firm, then this should not affect your credit score.
+If you have had to make a payment holiday during the coronavirus and you have officially organised this with your bank, mortgage provider, credit card company or other financial firm, then this should not affect your credit score.er ways.